-Looking for home insurance in the Magnolia State?
+Want to protect your home in the Magnolia State?
 You've come to the right place.

 With its low cost of living, friendly people, and beautiful weather, Mississippi may be the ideal place to buy a home.
-But while most of the year is sunny and warm, the Magnolia State is also vulnerable to extremes that put homes at risk.
-The result?
-Higher insurance costs.
-In fact, the chance for thunderstorms, tornadoes, and hurricanes means Mississippi homeowners insurance premiums are about 11 percent higher than the national average.
+But while most of the year is sunny and warm, the Magnolia State is also vulnerable to extremes that put homes and increase insurance rates.
+In fact, Mississippi homeowners insurance premiums are about 11% higher than the national average.

-The first thing you need to know is that we will offer Mississippi home insurance through the Kin Interinsurance Nexus Exchange, rated “A – Exceptional” by Demotech, Inc. This indicates its ready to handle your claims ﹘ even in a catastrophe.
+The first thing you need to know is that we will offer insurance for your Mississippi home through the Kin Interinsurance Nexus Exchange, rated “A – Exceptional” by Demotech, Inc.** This indicates we're ready to handle your claims ﹘ even in a catastrophe.

-Mississippi homeowners will be able to apply for a unique and flexible homeowners policy called House & Property insurance.
+As a Mississippi homeowner, you can to apply for a unique and flexible coverage called House & Property insurance.
 Like most home policies, it covers your:

 If you occupy the home you’re insuring, then you can also insure your: